 While some people have tried to turn it into the usual rivalry, fans excited for this film are also excited for and have gotten along well with fans of Aquaman as both are the first films in the MCU and DCEU with non-white leads and directors, giving the superhero genre some much needed diversity.
 Similarly, in-spite of the 'Down with Disney' campaign, a separate group of DC fans took part in one of several charity campaigns to raise money to send impoverished kids to see the movie in theatres.

-Germans Love David Hasselhoff: Wales loves the film because the first end-credit sequence implies that Wales is an independent and powerful country with their own flag and membership in the UN.
+Germans Love David Hasselhoff: Beside the expected African viewers that the movie took place in, Wales loves the film because the first end-credit sequence implies that Wales is an independent and powerful country with their own flag and membership in the United Nations.

-As painful as it was to see Killmonger destroy the garden of the Heart-Shaped Herbs, making T'Challa the last mystically-empowered Black Panther, it only got worse in Infinity War when T'Challa is erased by the snap with No Body Left Behind, making it impossible to restore the herb and ending the legacy of the Black Panther is finished.
+As painful as it was to see Killmonger destroy the garden of the Heart-Shaped Herbs, making T'Challa the last mystically-empowered Black Panther, it only got worse in Infinity War when T'Challa is erased by the snap with No Body Left Behind, making it impossible to restore the herb and ending the legacy of the Black Panther.